atwing/atwing.github.io/_posts/2017-08-02-shell-commands-assistant.md

 At long last, boot up your Google Assistant and say the magic words to run your shell command.

 <br><br>
 This has been quite a ride!
 From here on out the possibilities are endless.
-One of the many ways to impress your friends (and enemies?) is controlling your devices' electricity with your voice.
-[Join me]({{ site.baseurl }}/home%20automation/light-switch-assistant/) when we use relay modules and a couple wires to toggle ceiling lights, power plugs and more!
+One of the many ways to impress your friends (and enemies?) is controlling your home devices' electricity with your voice.
+[Join me]({{ site.baseurl }}/home%20automation/light-switch-assistant/) when we use relay modules and a couple wires to toggle ceiling lights, wall outlets and more!